Customers Pricing Contact Sales

 2. Vendor reputation risk

-Don’t pick vendors based on price alone.
+Don’t pick vendors based solely on price.
 Verify their background, read reviews, and request references before signing.

 3. Lack of visibility